 6his factsheet was last updated in June 2016.

 Line managers have responsibility for directly managing individual employees or teams.
 In turn, they report to a higher level of management on the performance and well-being of the employees or teams they manage.

-The term ‘front-line managers’ is rather more specific and normally refers to line managers in the lower layers of the management hierarchy – that is, where the employees who report to them do not themselves have any managerial or supervisory responsibility.
+The term ‘front-line managers’ is more specific and normally refers to line managers in the lower layers of the management hierarchy (for example, team leader, supervisor roles) – that is, where they manage employees who have no supervisory responsibilities, rather than managers.
 Front-line managers are often promoted from within and are unlikely to have formal management education.

 Typically the management responsibilities carried out by line managers (particularly front-line managers) might include:

 - measuring operational performance.